janfait/mappforce/README.md

 QUERY_LIMIT=500
 </pre>

+Some SaaS platforms allow you to configure environment variables through the user dashboard and supplying a .env file in turn does not work there.

 See dotenv package documentation for further info at https://github.com/vlucas/phpdotenv

 #### /srv/settings.php file

 Below is an example settings.php file for production use with a sqlite database.
-Mind the cep['system'] setting.
+Mind the cep['instance'] setting.
 This is where your Mapp CEP system name needs to be populated from your .env file.

 <pre>
 	<?php